nextcloud/end_to_end_encryption_rfc/RFC.md

 * Access list to the folder
 * Key material for files in the folder

+The metadata is a JSON document with the following structure depicted below.
+We use a notation with inline comments (`//`) for better readability.
+Note that comments are not available in standalone JSON and only used here for better understanding.

-The metadata is a JSON document with the following structure.
-The `metadata->metadataKeys` elements are encrypted to the recipients public keys and the values are used to encrypt the single file metadata elements.
+The `metadata->metadataKeys` elements are encrypted with the recipients public keys and the values are used to encrypt the single file metadata elements.

-In case the central data recovery key is enabled the metadata will also be encrypted towards the servers central data recovery key.
+In case the central data recovery key is enabled the metadata will also be encrypted with the servers central data recovery key.
 Clients must show a prominent warning to the users for such scenarios.

 The only unencrypted elements in the JSON document is the version of the metadata file.
-All other information is encrypted either with users' public keys or the actual metadata keys.
+All other information is encrypted either with users' public keys or the actual metadata-keys.
-The encrypted JSON array elements should just be encrypted as simple string element.
-This means that  “foo => [bar, foo]” should become “foo => “ciphertext” and the clients are responsible for decoding this ciphertext in a proper array again.

 ```
 {